Enthusiastic folks who wish to learn how to identify South Florida's wild plants

 GREETINGS!
 This free public workshop meets every third tuesday of each month.
 Novices & Experts alike are welcome.

-March's topic is LAWNWEEDS!
-'Nuff said.
+Our March topic is floating aquatic plants.
 Please bring in at least 3 plants, which needn’t necessarily cover the topic.
+It is best to bring plants with flowers and/or fruits, especially for those which you do not know.

-Our December topic native plant cousins of seasonal holiday fare (use your imagination).
+Our December topic is the the genus Ilex (Hollies).
 Please bring in at least 3 plants, which needn’t necessarily cover the topic.

 The May virtual meeting for the Florida Keys Native Plant Workshop is Tuesday May 11 at 5:30 Duane Kolterman, Ph.D., will be presenting on Rubiaceae.
 Laurie Brooks is hosting the Zoom meeting…Continue